 This statistical model computes a forecast of pan-Arctic September sea ice extent.
-Monthly averaged May sea ice concentration and sea surface temperature fields between 1979 and 2021 were used to create a climate network (based on the approach of Gregory et al 2020).
+Monthly averaged June sea ice concentration fields between 1979 and 2021 were used to create a climate network (based on the approach of Gregory et al 2020).
 This was then utilised in a Bayesian Linear Regression in order to forecast September extent.
-The model predicts a pan-Arctic extent of 4.5 million square kilometres.
-Sea ice concentration data were taken from NSIDC (Cavalieri et al., 1996; Maslanik and Stroeve,1999).
-Sea surface temperature data were from ERA5 reanalysis.
+The model predicts a pan-Arctic extent of 4.36 million square kilometres.
+Sea ice concentration data were taken from NSIDC (Cavalieri et al., 1996; Maslanik and Stroeve, 1999).